roundcube/sample-plugin/README.md

-# RoundCube Sample Plugin
+# Roundcube Sample Plugin

-A sample plugin to demo composer integration!
+A sample plugin to demonstrate the composer integration!